us190190/messenger/README.md

 TODO:
-1. Deliver Group message to online users
+1. P0: Deliver Group message to online users
-2. Deliver group message to offline users at next connection
+2. P0: Deliver group message to offline users at next connection
-3. interaction based on receiver_id and group_id
+3.
-4. DB connection pool and close
+4. interaction based on receiver_id and group_id (expose APIs for all groups )
-5. gracefully shutdown the application
+5.
 6. Setup document in READme
 7. Add postman collection
 8. architecture diagram